pipalacademy/devops-foundation-course/docs/kubernetes/services.md

 ```

 A load balancer is an expensive resource and it may not be good idea to create a load balancer for every application.
 The common way to address that is by using an ingress controller.
 We'll learn about it in the next lesson.

+## Exercise: Deploy graphviz-web

+Deploy graphviz-web and graphviz-api as NodePort services.